 - In 3DMark Android Edition, the list is on the COMPARE screen.

 - In PCMark for Android, the list is on the BEST DEVICES screen.

-The score shown for each device in the list is an average of all the results from users with the same device with unusually high or low results excluded.
-For popular models, the average is calculated from thousands of individual results.
+The score shown for each device in the list is the median of all the results from users with the same device with unusually high or low results excluded.
+For popular models, the median is calculated from thousands of individual results.

 How to see the range of 3DMark scores for a device

 Average benchmark scores are good for comparing devices, but our 3DMark app goes further by showing you the full range of scores for each device with a PERFORMANCE RANGE chart on the DEVICE DETAILS screen.
 This chart gives you the complete picture of a device's performance outside of the test lab.

 Looking at the chart below, for example, the peak shows the most common scores for the device.
 The higher the peak, the more results there are around that score value.
 In this case, you can see that all the results tend to fall in the same narrow range.
 This means the device performs consistently even when the benchmark is running under less than ideal conditions.